Not Your Ordinary Jello Shot

 The dehydrated nuts took about six hours.

-While in a previous post I listed the minimum times for soaking nuts, I find it’s easiest to simply soak most of the nuts for about the same amount of time, about six hours.
+In a previous post I had listed the minimum times for soaking nuts.
+Nonetheless, I find it’s easiest to simply soak most of the nuts for about the same amount of time, about six hours.
 To repeat, cashews should not go longer than seven.
-Almonds need a minimum of six hours, but they are even better longer.
+Almonds need a minimum of six hours, but they are even better soaked longer.

 Here are the different nuts at different degrees of toasted.
 They range from light (dehydrator) to darkest (300 degree oven).

-My conclusion is that for eating out of hand I prefer the nuts toasted at the higher temperature.
-For a neutral nut that will later be used in cooking or baking I would go with the 115 dehydrator or 200 degree oven.
+My conclusion is that for eating nuts out-of-hand I prefer those toasted at the higher temperature.
+For a neutral nut that will later be used in cooking or baking, I would go with the lower temperature oven or the dehydrator.

 These delicious nuts stay fresh at room temperature for minimum of a month.
 Once exception is walnuts, which should be refrigerated.
 For super oily nuts like pine nuts, store them in the refrigerator or freezer.
 No need to toast them first.